encord-team/encord-client-python/docs/source/tutorials/datasets/fetching_dataset_api_keys.rst

 Via the |product|, you can get all API keys for an existing dataset.
 You need to provide the ``dataset_hash`` which uniquely identifies a dataset (see, e.g., the :ref:`tutorials/datasets/listing_existing_datasets:Listing existing datasets` to get such hash).
+If you haven't created a dataset already, you can have a look at :ref:`tutorials/datasets/creating_a_dataset:Creating a Dataset`.

 .. tabs::